Luno is a South African founded Cryptocurrency exchange based in London that supports bitcoin, ethereum, and bitcoin cash trading.

 Origins of Luno

-Luno was established in 2013 as BitX, the world’s first fully-integrated crypto wallet by two by two South Africans, Marcus Swanepoel, a former investment banker, and Timothy Stranex, who previously worked for Google as a software engineer.
+Luno was established in 2013 as BitX, the world’s first fully-integrated crypto wallet by two by two South Africans, Marcus Swanepoel, and Timothy Sranex.
+Swanepoel is a former investment banker, and Stranex previously worked for Google as a software engineer.

 The wallet infrastructure was then developed in a cryptocurrency exchange that supports bitcoin trading, then later Ethereum and Bitcoin Cash.